pivotal-cf/bookbinder/README.md

 ## <a name="deploying"></a>Deploying

 Bookbinder has the ability to deploy the finished product to either staging or production.
 The deployment scripts use the gem's pre-packaged CloudFoundry Go CLI binary (separate versions for darwin-amd64 and linux-amd64 are included); any pre-installed version of gcf on your system will **not** be used.

+### Setting up CF Apps

+Each book should have a dedicated CF space and host for its staging and production servers.
+The Cloud Foundry organization and spaces must be created manually and specified as values for "organization", "staging_space" and "production_space" in `config.yml`.
+Upon the first and second deploy, bookbinder will create two apps in the space to which it is deploying.
+The apps will be named `"app_name"-blue` and `"app_name"-green`.
+These will be used for a [blue-green deployment](http://martinfowler.com/bliki/BlueGreenDeployment.html) scheme.
+Upon successful deploy, the subdomain of `cfapps.io` specified by "staging_host" or "production_host" will point to the most recently deployed of these two apps.

 ### Deploy to Staging
 Deploying to staging is not normally something a human needs to do: the book's Jenkins CI script does this automatically every time a build passes.